 1.6.1 Expected Duration Of Project

 Start date: April 2017

-Other Key Milestones with Dates: Other Key Milestones with Dates:
+Other Key Milestones with Dates:

 Expected Completion Date: March 2018

 1.6.2 Estimate of Officer Time Requir

 Officer's Name Estima te of officer hrs Officer available?
 Y/N Agreement of Officer?
 Y/N

-Environmental Health Manager Principal Housing Standards Officer Snilt k petween all the Y Y
+Environmental Health Manager Principal Housing Standards Officer Spilt I potwoon all the Y Y

 Housing Standards Officer Senior Technical Officer Environmental Health Officer Specialist Support Assistant Spilt between all the officers 3.0 FTE per year Y Y Y Y Y Y

-Comment by Property N/A ' '
+21/2 ı I .

-Services:
+Comment by Property Services: N/A

 Comment by Information System: N/A

-Comment by Green Team: Where possible can grant conditions specify:
+Comment by Green Team: Where possible can gran ossible can grant conditions specify:

-• Pai • Loc materials (if po ŕ
+Need to use sustainable materials (if possible) Paints Locally sourced materials Use of FSC sourced softwoods and hardwoods ,

-Use of FSC sourced softwoods and hardwoods by to use environmentally aware contractors
+ry to use environmentally aware contractors

-Aim to ı reduce energy cor nt fittings which ar nsumption by u
+Aim to reduce energy con nt fittings which ar nsumption by u

-materials)Greater efficiency for all new plant and equipment specified if possible.
-Ensure that they keep in line with all environmental legislation, including testing for 'air tightness' when completing a new build / extension.
+Comment by Green Team: mat • Gre equ Ensure legislati eased levels of insulation (with sustainable erials) ater efficiency for all new plant and ipment specified if possible. that they keep in line with all environmental on, including testing for 'air tightness' when ting a new build / extension.
 Comment by Equalities Officer: Poor quality accommodation particularly in relation to shared HMO properties can significantly impact on those from protected characteristic groups.
-Improving substandard housing, will improve conditions for all, but especially for the most vulnerable. vulnera ble.
-Comment by Other Services requiring significant input: vulnera ble. vulnera ble. requiring significant input: vulnera Steps taken to mitigate Risk
+Improving substandard housing, will improve conditions for all, but especially for the most vulnerable.
+Comment by Other Services requiring significant input: 1.6.3 Risk Assessment Risk Steps taken to mitigate Risk The only real risk associated with this area of expenditure is that the building contractors fail to finish the work on ime and the funding allocated is not spent as planned.
+This has been a problem in the past.
+All schemes are closely monitored to try and ensure that this does not happen.